-"The thing is, until someone wants to change themselves, there's no amount of therapy, no amount of talking you can do about it until you make that decision for yourself," he said on his wife's podcast in May.
+"The thing is, until someone wants to change themselves, there's no amount of therapy, no amount of talking you can do about it until you make that decision for yourself," he said on Whine Down in May 2018.

 "She said, 'Look, I'm giving you every opportunity.
 I am here.
 I am willing to work on this.
 I want this family to work.'
 Basically, step up or get out," Caussin recalled.
 "And it got to a point of an ultimatum and that's where I hit my breaking point.
 She hit her breaking point.
 I hit mine."